mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/references/repository-crd/index.md

 The secret should contain the following fields:
 username: the username (if password is not a token).
-password: the password or token (required). scm.provider.name: the name of the SCM provider (github, bitbucket, gitlab, gitea, gogs, stash, default: github) scm.provider.url: the URL of the SCM provider (defaults to the default for the SCM provider) The secret can be created with the <code>dispatch login git command</code>.</p>
+password: the password or token (required). scm.provider.name: the name of the SCM provider (github, gitlab, bitbucket-cloud or bitbucket-server; default: github) scm.provider.url: the URL of the SCM provider (defaults to the default for the SCM provider) The secret can be created with the <code>dispatch login git command</code>.</p>
 </td>